beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 {% include image.html file="image13.png" prefix=root_url %}

 #### Input data
-Upload your alignment file to the server by clicking `Browse` and selecting the file.
-You can select DNA as the sequence type.
+Upload your alignment file to the server by clicking `Browse` and selecting the file `outbreak.seq_run_1_aligned.fasta`.
+You can select DNA as the sequence type but.

 #### Substitution model options
 We will bypass model selection for now, and just select the simple `HKY` substitution model.
 This is just a quick first look at the data.